andyw8/do_by/README.md

 # Example

-You can add rememinders to specs or the actual implementation, anywhere that will be executed:
+You can add reminders to specs or the actual implementation, anywhere that will be executed:

 ```ruby